 The Berkeley Republicans and the Young America’s Foundation, the latter of which asked Coulter to appear at Berkeley, have filed lawsuits against UC Berkeley.
 Various liberal groups have also criticized UC Berkeley’s censorship of conservative speakers as well.

-Even though UC Berkeley was once the birthplace of the Free Speech Movement, but it seems now that both liberals and conservatives must remind the university of the ideals that inspired the movement just 53 years ago.
+Even though UC Berkeley was once the birthplace of the Free Speech Movement, it seems now that both liberals and conservatives must remind the university of the ideals that inspired the movement just 53 years ago.